 Not to mention the huge aesthetic appeal of spiralized ingredients!

 So even though this recipe involves a vegetable it doesn’t involve any chopping.
-You can make this dish in as little as 10 minutes, so it’s an ideal healthy dish on the go.
+You can make this dish in as little as 10 minutes, so it’s an ideal healthy dish for busy people.
 Quick, easy and delicious!

-Alfredo sauce is typically made with a generous amount of calorific ingredients.
+Alfredo sauce is typically made using a generous amount of calorific ingredients.
 These include cream (often the heavy kind), butter and lots of parmesan for a rich and creamy consistency.

 My healthy Alfredo sauce offers a lighter, though equally delicious alternative.
 I used a combination of semi-skimmed milk, naturally low in fat ricotta, a bit of parmesan and an egg yolk.
 The sauce is creamy (without being too thick) and there is no need to add flour.
 So it’s gluten free too!